CeilingFanGuides

 Here are a few benefits of tower fans:

-• They are a decent option for small rooms with tight space.
+• They are a decent option for small rooms with tight spaces.

 • They have a tall and wide opening which is useful for directional airflow.